GENETIC FINAL

 b.
 46, XX, del (14) (q23)

-female with 46 chromosome with deletion on chromosome 14 long arm of band 23
+female with 46 chromosome with deletion on chromosome 14 long arm of region 2 band 3

 c.
 46, XY, dup (14) (q22q25)

-male with 46 chromosome with duplication on chromosome 14 long arm of band 22 and 25
+male with 46 chromosome with duplication on chromosome 14 long arm of region 2 band 2 and region 2 band 5

 d.
 46, XX, r (7) (p22q36)